ryanwebber/elby/README.md

  * Dynamic type system
  * Reference counting based GC
  * UTF-8 support
  * Multiple output formats

 ```
 <html>
     <body>
-        {// This is a comment, it gets removed with the entire line //}
+        {$ // This is a comment inside a code block $}
+        {$ // Code blocks are stripped from the output, including leading and trailing spaces $}
         {$
             // This is a code block
             let x = 5